Incoming rockets from Syria landed in the Israeli-occupied Golan Heights earlier this week.

 Still, “what will be in Syria” is a troublesome question for many Israelis living in the Golan Heights.

 “Maybe it can be like in Gaza border, like terror situation,” said Elisha Yelin, a 66 year-old resident of a kibbutz near Mount Bental who has lived in the Golan for 45 years.

-Still, standing near the UN checkpoint and looking at the Israeli flag flying a few dozen yards from the Syrian flag on the other side, Yelin said, "I respect it."
+Still, standing near the U.N. checkpoint and looking at the Israeli flag flying a few dozen yards from the Syrian flag on the other side, Yelin said, he respects it.

 “I think this is the best situation,” Yellin said.
 “I have no problem with the Syrian flag, because this is a sign of government, of controlling, of something that you can trust.”

 That flag, might be the flag of Israel’s enemy, Yelin said.
 But it’s also “a sign of stability.”